giuseppemag/presentations/hoppinger/2024/hoppinger.CH/pitch.md

 # Pricing
 Monthly: three sizes for transparent pricing
-- 2.5k/month for up to 0.5mln of webshop transactions a year
+- 2.5k/month for up to 0.5mln of webshop transactions a month
-- 5k/month for up to 2.5mln of webshop transactions a year
+- 5k/month for up to 2.5mln of webshop transactions a month
-- 10k/month for unlimited webshop transactions a year
+- 10k/month for unlimited webshop transactions a month

 ---